aditisingh118/crop-yield-prediction/README.md

 # Crop yield Prediction
-The necessary code for our paper, [Deep Gaussian Process for Crop Yield Prediction Based on Remote Sensing Data](http://jiaxuanyou.me/files/Jiaxuan_AAAI17.pdf), AAAI 2017 (Best Student Paper Award in Computational Sustainability Track).
-We are glad to win the "Best Big Data Solution" in [World Bank Big Data Innovation Chanllenge](http://bigdatainnovationchallenge.org/) as well.

 Here is a brief introduction on the utilities for each folder.

 - **"/1 download data"** How we download data from Google Earth Engine to Google Drive.
 Users then need to export data from Google Drive to their local folder, e.g., their clusters.
 The trick there is that we first concatenated all images across all the years available (say 2003 to 2015), then download the huge image at once, which could be hundreds of times faster.